-What is a PCR test?
+What is the difference between a PCR and a lateral-flow test?

 He says PCR tests are able to locate and amplify a tiny amount of the virus, making detection much easier.
-“It’s because of this amplification that PCR are able to detect positive samples — even if the patient has only been infected for two or thre days, is uninfectious, or has no symptoms.”
+“It’s because of this amplification that PCR are able to detect positive samples — even if the patient has only been infected for two or three days, is uninfectious, or has no symptoms.”
 Antigen tests, because they don’t amplifying the virus, typically “become positive after a patient has had symptoms for a couple of days.
-This is often at least four days after a PCR test”.
+This is often at least four days after a PCR test.”

 There are several different types of PCR test — nasal swabs, throat swabs, and saliva tests — but all require a sample from the person travelling.
 “There are pros and cons of each,” says Worrell.
 “The nasopharangeal sample is the very deep swab that goes through the nose.
 It provides a good sample but is uncomfortable, and passengers, especially ones that will need to be tested regularly, prefer other methods.
-A lower nasal swab sample, or one that includes a throat swab, is certainly better tolerated and can provide the same result.”
+A lower nasal-swab sample, or one that includes a throat swab, is certainly better tolerated and can provide the same result.”
 Worrell says saliva samples have become more common over the past few months.
 This involves the patient spitting into a collection tube — which can sometimes be preceded by swilling some fluid to aid dry mouths.
 Swab tests are generally quicker, he notes — “especially when performed by a medical professional” — but saliva tests are far more comfortable.

-Where can I book a PCR test?
+Where can I book a PCR or lateral-flow test?

-PCR tests can be booked in at clinics (you can see a list of government-approved clinics here) or ordered to your home and administered yourself.
+Tests can be booked in at clinics (you can see a list of government-approved clinics here) or ordered to your home and administered yourself.
 However, Dr. Julian Tang, an honorary associate professor and clinical virologist at the University of Leicester, told the Strategist U.K. that “I would be very wary of people running PCR tests at home due to potential methodological and contamination issues.
-We don’t want households (or household waste) full of PCR amplified SARS-CoV-2 products floating around in the community — it could be a disaster, giving rise to false positive PCR results everywhere.”
+We don’t want households (or household waste) full of PCR amplified SARS-CoV-2 products floating around in the community — it could be a disaster, giving rise to false-positive PCR results everywhere.”
 Worrell advises getting your test done by a professional: “It’s easy to make a mistake if you are not well-versed in science, so it’s important to ensure your test is in the hands of experts.
 Being swabbed by a professional in a clinic produces better results and reduces the risk that the swab will need to be repeated.”

 There’s also the time-sensitive nature of getting your test booked and your results delivered before you fly.
-Emma Cooke, a travel editor at the Telegraph (and a Strategist contributor), has flown frequently for work in the past 12 months.
+Emma Cooke, a travel writer (and a Strategist contributor), has flown frequently for work in the past 12 months.
 She says she booked a PCR test at Harley Health Center because “I didn’t trust myself to do the test at home, as it’s very high stakes — I know a few people who’ve done at-home tests and had results come back inconclusive.
 If you mess it up and the test comes back inconclusive, you’ll either have to pay hundreds to get a 24-hour-turnaround test or just not be able to travel.”

 Author Heidi Stephens travelled to Rotterdam for the Eurovision 2021 final and told the Strategist U.K. that she booked her PCR tests through privatecoronavirustests.com — “it sounds super-dodgy, but it’s listed as an official supplier on gov.uk,” she said.
 “I wasn’t confident that a home test would be reliable or quick enough, and I needed a test within 24 hours of departure.”